 As with any good plot, I began with research.
 The internet is full of information.
 I tend to stick with legit, non-conspiracy theory stuff because science is way cooler than conspiracies.

-After trying various methods of ways to calm anxiety, I established a routine.
+After trying various ways to calm anxiety, I established a routine.

 I start easy by focusing on my breath.
 It grounds my racing mind.
-Typically, the mental chaos has moved my breaths to quick, hyperventilating sits of oxygen.
-Because nothing says, “you have it all together” like passing out.
+The mental chaos moves my breaths to quick, hyperventilating sips of oxygen.
+Because nothing says, you have it all together like passing out.

-Next, I try to focus restless energy on something I can do.
+Then, I try to focus my restless energy.
 Can I talk to someone about it?
 Can I look for answers online?
 Is there a bathroom nearby?
-If I can remove myself from the unpleasant situation, this is another way to save my sanity.
+If I can remove myself from the unpleasant situation, it is another way to save a bit more sanity.

 Mediation is also a great alibi.
 It’s hard to soothe my anxiety-riddled mind but if I can achieve it, it feels like a warm, heated blanket wrapped around my shivering mind.

 Finally, when all else fails, I run away.
-I know, great plan, right?
+I know, great plan.
 But, running is a big stress reliever.
-My natural happy drugs, aka endorphins, are increased and my brain has a chance to focus on problem-solving.
+My natural happy drugs (endorphins) are increased and my brain has a chance to focus on problem-solving.
 Running away is optional, running back is mandatory.

 My emotions have been influenced by Coronavirus in all the wrong ways.
 It’s.
 The.
 Worst.
 The best I can do with this seedy villain is to murder it.